katiemartinezz/Deep-Learning-Medical-Image-Classification/README.md

 We created two deep-learning models.
 The first model (Model 1) follows an AlexNet-like structure, while the second model (Model 2) explores a more experimental design with varying depth and hyperparameters.
 Both models follow a similar setup, but the model itself is different.

-To view these projects use services like CoLab
+To view these projects use services like CoLab: simply download the .ipynb file and run on CoLab